 HORT 900 Thesis Research, Doctor of Philosophy Fall or spring.
-Credit TBA.
+Credit to be arranged.
 S-U grades only.

 INTERNATIONAL AGRICULTURE Note: class meeting times are accurate at the time of publication.
 If changes are necessary, the department will provide new information as soon as possible.
 INTAG 300 Perspectives in International Agriculture and Rural Development Fall.
 2 credits.
 F 1:25-3:20.
 R. W. Everett.
 A forum to discuss both contemporary and future world food issues and the need for an integrated, multidisciplinary team approach in helping farmers and rural development planners adjust to the ever-changing food needs of the world.
-INTAG 314 Tropical Cropping Systems: Biodiversity, Social, and Environmental Impacts (also CSS [SCAS] 314) Fall.
-3 credits.
-Prerequisite: an introductory course in crop science, soil science, or biology or permission of instructor.
-Lec, T R 8:40-9:55.
-E. C. Fernandes.
-Characterization and discussion of traditional shifting cultivation. lowland rice-based systems, upland cereal-based systems, smallholder mixed farming including root crops and livestock, plantation fruit and oil crop systems, and agroforestry.
-In addition to species diversity and domestication, factors such as climate, land quality, soil management, land tenure, labor, and markets are considered.
-The effect of tropical cropping systems on the environment is evaluated.
 INTAG 402 Agriculture in the Developing Nations I Fall.
 2 credits.
 Prerequisite: International Agriculture 300.
 F 1:25-3:20.
 P. A. Arneson and staff.
-The goal of this course is to acquaint students with the major issues and problems in international agriculture and rural development and to show how problems in development are being addressed by international, government, and nongovernment agencies.
+The goal of this course is to acquaint students with the major issues and problems in international agriculture and rural development and to show how problems in development are being addressed by international, government, and non-government agencies.
 The lectures/discussions attempt to establish the global context for sustainable agricultural development and focus on agriculture in the tropics, using case studies of agricultural development in Latin America, especially Ecuador.
-This course may be taken as a standalone survey course in international agriculture, but it is also the preparatory course for participation in Agriculture in the Developing Nations II (International Agriculture 602), which includes a trip to Ecuador during the intersession INTAG 403 Traditional Agriculture in Developing Countries Fall.
+This course may be taken as a stand-alone survey course in international agriculture, but it is also the preparatory course for participation in Agriculture in the Developing Nations II (International Agriculture 602), which includes a trip to Ecuador during the intersession.
+INTAG 403 Traditional Agriculture in Developing Countries Fall.
 1 credit.
 S-U only.
 T 8-8:50.

-H. D. Thurston, D. Bates, R. Blake, J. Lassoie, A. Power, E. Fernandez, T. Steenhuis.
+- H. D. Thurston, D. Bates, R. Blake,

+- J. Lassoie, A. Power, E. Fernandez,

+- T. Steenhuis.

 Today, perhaps over half of the world's arable land is farmed by traditional farmers.
 They developed sustainable agriculture practices which allowed them to produce food and fiber for millennia with few outside inputs.
 Many of these practices have been forgotten in developed countries but are still used by many traditional, subsistence, or partially subsistence farmers in developing countries.
 The course will examine traditional systems from several disciplinary points of view.
-INTAG 497 Independent Study in INTAG Fall and spring, 1-3 credits.
-S-U or letter grade.
-Prerequisites: permission of instructor and signed Independent Study Form, Staff.
-Independent Study in INTAG allows a student the opportunity to investigate special interests that are not treated in regularly scheduled courses.
-The student develops a plan of study to pursue under the direction of a faculty member.
-INTAG 598 International Development M.P.S.
-Project Paper Fall and spring.
+INTAG 599 International Agriculture and Rural Development Project Paper Fall and spring.
 1-6 credits.
-(A maximum of 6 credits may be applied toward M.P.S. degree requirements).
-Limited to M.P.S. candidates in the Field of International Development (ID).
+Limited to M.P.S. candidates in the fields of International Agriculture and Rural Development (IARD) and International Development (ID).
 S-U grades only.
-N. Uphoff.
-A problem-solving project entailing either fieldwork and/or library work.
-The aim of the project is to give students supervised experience in dealing intellectually and analytically with a professional problem related to a substantive area of international development.
-INTAG 599 International Agriculture and Rural Development M.P.S.
-Project Paper Fall and spring.
-1-6 credits.
-(A maximum of 6 credits may be applied toward M.P.S. degree requirements).
-Limited to M.P.S. candidates in the Field of International Agriculture and Rural Development (IARD).
-S-U grades only.
-R. Blake.
-A problem-solving project entailing either fieldwork and/or library work.
-The aim of the project is to give students supervised experience in dealing intellectually and analytically with a professional problem related to a substantive area of international agriculture and rural development.
+Staff.
 INTAG 602 Agriculture in the Developing Nations II Spring.
 3 credits.
 Prerequisites: INTAG 300 or equivalent, INTAG 402, and permission of instructors.
 Cost of field-study trip includes air fare and approximately \$450 for lodging, meals, and personal expenses.
 T R 2:30-4:25 until midterm only.
 R. W. Blake and staff.
 Oriented to provide students an opportunity to observe agricultural development in a tropical environment and promote interdisciplinary exchange among staff and students.
 The two-week field-study trip during January to Latin American countries is followed by discussions and assignments dealing with problems in agriculture and livestock production in the context of social and economic conditions.
-INTAG 603 Administration of Agricultural and Rural Development (also GOVT 692) Spring.
+INTAG 603 Administration of Agricultural and Rural Development (also Government 692) Spring.
 4 credits.
 M 2:30-5:30.
 N. T. Uphoff and T. W. Tucker.
 An intercollege course designed to provide graduate students with a multidisciplinary perspective on the administration of agricultural and rural development activities in developing countries.
-The course is oriented to students in agricultural or social sciences who may have administrative responsibilities
+The course is oriented to students in agricultural or social sciences who may have administrative responsibilities during their professional careers.
+INTAG 650 Special Topics in International Agricultural and Rurai Development Fall or spring.
+1 credit.
+Staff.

-AGRICULTURE AND LIFE SCIENCES 2000-2001

-during their professional careers.